 As a regulated company, WEL is required to disclose certain aspects of regulatory information and certain details of internal processes relating to the structure and operations in place to measure and report risks.
 As part of this disclosure, details of the capital structure and regulatory capital requirements are required.
 The disclosures in the document below complement the work already undertaken by the firm in its assessment of capital requirements under the Internal Capital Adequacy Assessment Process (ICAAP).

-WBC London & WEL MFIID II Regulatory Disclosures
+WBC London & WEL MiFID II Regulatory Disclosures